40 Best Things to Do in St. Louis, MO

 Six Flags St. Louis is a definite family favorite.

-It is one of the biggest theme parks in the country and offers a range of amusements for children and parents alike.
+As someone who lives nearby, I can say that it is one of the biggest theme parks in the country and offers a range of amusements for children and parents alike.

 This park was built in 1971 and had eight themed locations, including the Studio backlot, DC comic plaza, and a French-themed Chouteau market.